arthurbarroso/brundij/README.md

 An open source tool to help teams host squad health checks.
 Written in Clojure and Clojurescript and powered by awesome libraries such as datahike and re-frame.
 An attempt on having a working, self-hosted and easy to use squad health check platform.
 Brundij tries to handle a few main features:

 - Users needed to be able to create health checks and share those using it's UUID
-- Health checks could be assigned questions (users could choose whether to use the pre-defined one or mix them with custom ones)
+- Health checks could be assigned questions (users could choose whether to use the pre-defined ones or mix them with custom ones)
 - Users should be able to answer a health check's questions by using the health check's UUID

 I also ended up deciding that I wanted users to be able to interact with the application while offline.
 In other words, this means: